 What were the results?

 The campaign successfully increased the proportion of visitors keeping safe distances from wildlife at three of the parks by at least 16%.
 At Grand Canyon National Park, it increased the proportion visitors keeping further away, but still not at their desired safe distance of 100 feet (30 meters) for elk and 25 feet (15 meters) for squirrels.
+Read the research article Encouraging Safe Wildlife Viewing in National Parks: Effects of a Communication Campaign on Visitors’ Behavior for more detailed information about the project and the results.

 Why do we think these messages and visuals work?